walidsharaar/DataAnalystSQL/08_Statistics/03_BinomialDistribution.md

 - Independence is crucial; events must not affect each other for the binomial distribution to apply.
 - Sampling without replacement alters probabilities between events, invalidating the binomial distribution's accuracy.
 - It's useful in diverse scenarios: clinical trials, sports betting—where binary outcomes occur independently.

+## Summary The normal distribution | Theory

+- The normal distribution is a fundamental continuous probability distribution, widely applicable in statistics.
+- Its shape resembles a bell curve and is symmetrical, with the left being a mirror image of the right.
+- The area beneath the curve equals one, and the probability never truly reaches zero.
+- Described by mean and standard deviation, it maintains the same shape but with different scales.
+-  Within one, two, and three standard deviations of the mean lie approximately 68%, 95%, and 99.7% of the distribution, respectively (the 68-95-99.7 rule).
+- Real-world data often mimics the normal distribution, impacting statistical hypothesis testing.
+- Skewness indicates the direction data tails off, while kurtosis describes extreme values in the distribution.
+Positive skewness peaks on the left and tails off to the right, while negative skewness is the opposite.
+- Kurtosis also categorizes distributions: positive (leptokurtic), normal (mesokurtic), and negative (platykurtic), based on peak and standard deviation.